 Video: The long, expensive and rewarding history of Liberty National

 According to a 2003 article in the Chicago Tribune, at least 70 courses around the country have been built from former landfills and "brownfields."
 Others have opened since then, including two Jack Nicklaus municipal projects, Michigan's Harbor Shores Golf Club (site of several Senior PGA Championships) and New York's high-profile Trump Golf Links at Ferry Point, the Trump Golf-managed course that took decades to build in the Bronx.
-Trinity Forest Golf Course, the future host of the AT&T Byron Nelson set within the Texas Blackland Prairie eco-region southeast of downtown Dallas, rests atop two capped sites in the former South Loop Landfill.
+Trinity Forest Golf Course, the new host of the AT&T Byron Nelson set within the Texas Blackland Prairie eco-region southeast of downtown Dallas, rests atop two capped sites in the former South Loop Landfill.
 Courses carved from a quarry or built upon old mining sites will be featured in a separate story.

 It's an expensive and complicated process to turn trash into someone's golf treasure.
 Tons of dirt must be used to "cap" the debris on the site.
 The methane gas produced by the decaying material underground must then be released through vents aboveground.

 Architect Stephen Kay called transforming a former landfill 15 miles from Atlantic City into the McCullough's Emerald Golf Links a "complicated" task.
 The 6,535-yard par-71 course in New Jersey's Egg Harbor Township, spearheaded by township mayor James "Sonny" McCullough, took more than a decade to develop, opening in 2002.
 Kay routed the tees and greens around more than 150 metal hexagon-shaped methane gas vents.
 The ones he couldn't avoid, he hid with berms in the fairway.